 The Transportation Development Act provides a second source of revenue with the State Transit Assistance revenues.
 State Transit Assistance revenues are derived from the State portion of the sales tax on diesel fuel.
 The State Controller allocates these funds based on the County's population (PUC 99313 allocation) and operator revenues (PUC 99314 allocation) of each eligible transit operator.
 The State generally disburses the STA revenues on a quarterly basis (in-arrears) and the funds are held in trust by the County.
 STA revenues are restricted for transit purposes and are administered by VCTC.
 At this time the State is estimating \$9,672,663 in STA revenues.
-The STA funded expenditures of \$6,758,022 will be transferred out of the STA fund to other funds and thus, are shown as an "other financing source/transfer in/out."
+The STA funded expenditures of \$6,841,750 will be expended directly from the fund or transferred out of the STA fund to other funds and thus, shown as an "other financing source/transfer in/out."